codee-com/open-catalog/Checks/PWR006/README.md

-Since a read-only variable is never written to, it can be safely shared without any risk of race conditions. **Sharing variables is more efficient than privatizing** them from a memory perspective so it should be favored whenever possible.
+Since a read-only variable is never written to, it can be safely shared without any risk of race conditions. **Sharing variables is more efficient than privatizing** them from a memory perspective, so it should be favored whenever possible.

 ### Code example